 You can use sand paper to sand the leather cut edges to a good finish.
 If you want a more professional and easy tool you can use an electric sander.

 More advanced/optional tools in leather making by hand

 Skiving the leather is not for the fainthearted – it involves thinning out your perfect looking leather piece to a lesser thickness – it is done to make the leather more supple or sometimes to lessen the bulk at the seams.
-You need the sharpest of blades for this – the specialized tool for skiving comes with disposable blades.
-You can buy blades which are diagonally shaped, curved and combination of diagonal and curved.
+You need the sharpest of tools for this – the specialized tool for skiving comes with disposable- blades.
+You can buy these, diagonally shaped, curved and combination of diagonal and curved.

 This is another skiving tool used to trim the edges.

 23. Wool Daubers

 These are used to apply leather dye/ stain or lubricant; You can also use them to polish leather to a good shine.